AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 - Board: ESP32 Wrover Module
 - Partition scheme: Huge APP...

 You need an external programmer to install the sketch on the ESP32-CAM module.
+Here is a [tutorioal](https://randomnerdtutorials.com/esp32-cam-video-streaming-face-recognition-arduino-ide/) that shows the process.

 If the sketch is working you have to add the persons with names with the web frontend.